William Tocco: The Hazel Park Race Track

 The outfit's involvement with Hazel Park began in 1948 following the visit of a local auto dealer, Waldo Andrews to the law office of James Bellanca.
 Andrews had secured a 30-day option letter to purchase the Hazel Park Stadium Company (HPSC).
 Andrews then went on to fill Bellanca in with the details of the company plans, which centered around the proposed construction of an automobile or harness racing track in Hazel Park, Michigan.
 Bellanca started soliciting for investors, who happened to be Tocco and Joe Zerilli, through this they formed a second corporation, named Hazel Park Racing Association.
 The track was finished after Bellanca attained money from the syndicate leaders.
 Hazel Parks success led to a dispute between HPSC's original incorporators and Bellanca's Hazel Park Racing Association.
 Tocco, Zerilli and Bellanca expanded their interest in horse racing on June 27, 1957, by purchasing the Wheeling Downs Race Track in Wheeling, West Virginia.

 Last years and death

 Tocco spent most of the last nine years of his life in Miami, Florida.
 On May 28, 1972, he died in Bon Secours Hospital (now Beaumont Hospital) in Grosse Pointe City, Michigan.
-He was 75 years old and he left behind his wife Rosalia, his children, and 28 grand children.
+He was 75 years old and he left behind his wife Rosalia, his children, and 28 grandchildren.
 The funeral was held in the Church of the Holy Family in Detroit.
 He is buried in Holy Sepulchre Cemetery.